Wedding Day Timeline: Wedding Party Group Transport Solutions and Schedule

 Here's what you'll need to coordinate for seamless airport transfers:

-- Create a detailed call sheet listing guest names, pipickupimes, and pipickupocations.
+- Create a detailed call sheet listing guest names, pickup times, and pickup locations.

 - Assign a dedicated transport manager to oversee all airport transfer logistics.